-STEM is part of an initiative the Boy Scouts of America has taken on to encourage the natural curiosity of youth members and their sense of wonder about these fields through existing programs.
+STEM stands for Science, Technology, Engineering and Math.
+This program is part of an initiative the Boy Scouts of America has taken on to encourage the natural curiosity of its youth members and their sense of wonder about these fields through existing programs.
 From archery to welding, Scouts can't help but enjoy the wide range of STEM-related activities.
 To support this initiative, the BSA developed the Nova Awards program so that youth members have fun and receive recognition for their efforts.

-There are four Nova awards for Cub Scouts, Webelos Scouts, Boy Scouts, and Venturers.
+There are four Nova awards for each level of scouting: Cub Scouts, Webelos Scouts, Boy Scouts, and Venturers.
 Each award covers one component of STEM—science, technology, engineering, or mathematics.
+Award Requirements

 For their first Nova award, Scouts earn the distinctive Nova award patch.
 After that, a Scout can earn three more Nova awards, each one recognized with a separate pi pin-on device that attaches to the patch.
 The patch and the three devices represent each of the four STEM topics - science, technology, engineering, and mathematics.

 The Supernova Program has more rigorous requirements than the Nova Program.
 The requirements and activities were designed to motivate youth and recognize more in-depth, advanced achievement in STEM-related activities.